-Only a few months ago, the novel coronavirus COVID-19 was largely considered to be a Chinese problem by countries further west, who didn’t believe the virus posed a serious threat.
+Only a few months ago, the novel crisis was largely considered to be a Chinese problem by countries further west, who didn’t believe the virus posed a serious threat.
 However, as time passed, the number of cases jumped from tens to hundreds and from hundreds to thousands, gaining speed and slipping unchecked across borders.
 As the numbers of registered cases increased, people kept an eye on the death rate (slightly less than 16% of all the officially closed cases) while the number of recovered patients (just shy of 25% of all the officially registered cases) appeared in the media less often.
 As a result, what began as a quarantine for individuals has turned into a lockdown for many countries.
-Meanwhile, the panic and mass hysteria have become as much an inevitable reality of people’s lives as the official announcement of the coronavirus as a pandemic.
+Meanwhile, the panic and mass hysteria have become as much an inevitable reality of people’s lives as the official announcement of the crisis as serious.

 Anxiety, fear, and constant appeals from governments to stay in and keep any social interaction outside the house to the very minimum have not left any other choice for society but to shelter online.
 And the internet has proven to be a place to be during this time of trouble: social media, online shopping, streaming platforms such as Netflix and Twitch, video games, online gambling, and even online worship are just a click away.
 Not so long ago, some would have called it a perfect day, but now it’s become a routine.
 The figures speak for themselves - total internet hits have jumped by between 50% and 70%, according to preliminary statistics.
-Meanwhile, Maria Rua Aguete of Omdia, the tech research arm of Informa Tech (an information provider specialized in the Information and Communications Technology sector), provides a vivid example of the surge in online business, saying “ecommerce will be the other sector that will see a revenue boost as a result of the pandemic, adding $175 billion in revenue in 2020, which represents a 5% increase.”
+Meanwhile, Maria Rua Aguete of Omdia, the tech research arm of Informa Tech (an information provider specialized in the Information and Communications Technology sector), provides a vivid example of the surge in online business, saying “ecommerce will be the other sector that will see a revenue boost as a result of the crisis, adding $175 billion in revenue in 2020, which represents a 5% increase.”

 For those who are the most emotionally and psychologically vulnerable, life online presents a way to escape reality.
 By giving in to panic, people risk giving in to the pursuit of instant gratification, justifying their actions by telling themselves they have “nothing to lose” or that they need a coping mechanism.
-On the one hand, the states of emergency, closure of borders, and nation-wide quarantines imposed by governments are necessary measures to prevent the uncontrollable spread of coronavirus.
+On the one hand, the states of emergency, closure of borders, and nation-wide quarantines imposed by governments are necessary measures to prevent the uncontrollable spread of crisis situation.
 On the other hand, these measures can create extreme social isolation.

 And that is why it is important to highlight the importance of being aware and conscious of one’s actions, especially during such stressful times.
 Any kind of online entertainment or leisure activity requires a certain amount of self-control, and players should keep in mind that excess of any indulgences can be harmful.

-ONLINE VACCINE AGAINST CORONACRISIS
+ONLINE VACCINE AGAINST CRISIS